theNewFlesh/hidebound/README.md

 The service should take a few minutes to start up.

 Run `bin/hidebound --help` for more help on the command line tool.

-# Overview
-Hidebound is an ephemeral database and asset framework used for generating, validating and exporting assets to various data stores.
-Hidebound enables developers to ingest arbitrary sets of files and output them as content and generated metadata, which has validated according to specifications they define.

-Assets are placed into an ingress directory, typically reserved for Hidebound projects, and then processed by Hidebound.
-Hidebound extracts metadata from the files and directories that make each asset according to their name, location and file properties.
-This data comprises the entirety of Hidebound's database at any one time.

 # Dataflow
 ![](resources/screenshots/data_flow.png)